-During the night tour, guests are encouraged to take as many pictures as they can — perhaps that ups the odds of capturing a photo of a spirit.
+During the night tour, guests are encouraged to take as many pictures as they can — perhaps that ups the odds of capturing a photo of some paranormal activity?
 Apparently, it works.

-Jessica says she contacted the hotel to ask if a little girl had stayed at the hotel that day and they told her no — though the tours are open to the public as well as hotel guests.
+Jessica says she contacted the hotel to ask if a little girl had stayed at the hotel that day and they told her no, not a single guest room had a transparent little girl staying in it — though the tours are open to the public as well as hotel guests.

 The most common complaints at the Estes Park hotel, according to Bustle, are “items moving or lights flicking on and off on their own; some have also reported hearing children laughing or finding what looks like the imprint of a child-sized body on unused beds.”

 Other ghostly figures have been observed during Stanley Hotel tours over the years as well.